-Satisfactory attendance : Minimum 10 weeks: Sunday worship and one day every second week or equivalent
+Satisfactory attendance: Minimum 10 weeks: Sunday worship and one day every second week or equivalent

-Satisfactory report from the supervising rector/chaplain/ supervisor.
+Satisfactory report from the supervising rector/chaplain/supervisor.

-Church leadership assignment: (A 2,500 word assignment for the Leadership module which involves sustained reflection on an aspect of the placement experience.)
+Church leadership assignment: (It should be noted that in the year when the Church Leadership module is undertaken, there is a 2,500 word assignment which involves sustained reflection on an aspect of the placement experience.)
 Fuller details will be given in the context of the taught module on Leadership.
 The assignment must be submitted by the close of the placement.

 During your placement you are required to prepare and preach at least TWO SERMONS or addresses.
 At least one should be in the context of a principal Sunday service.
-Alternatively one of the sermons might be geared to a different context within the parish such as a mid-week meeting, an evening service, a discussion group etc. In the case of this presentation, you should feel free to interpret the idea of a 'sermon' loosely.
+Alternatively one of the sermons might be geared to a different context within the parish such as a mid-week meeting, an evening service, a discussion group etc. In the case of this presentation, you should feel free to interpret the idea of a 'sermon'

+loosely.
 The piece, for example, might make creative use of audio or visual material or be by way of an informal talk or meditative reflection.
 Whatever the eventual make-up of both pieces, the following must be borne in mind: